Gcerpa01/CompE571/A4/README.md

 4. **PER Replacement (`per`)**: Whenever a page is referenced, its reference bit is set to 1.
 After every 200 memory references, your program should set all of the reference bits to 0.
 When a page fault occurs choose a page to be replaced in the specified order:

-        o Look for an unused page (this will only happen early in your simulation). o Look for an unreferenced page (reference bit is 0) where the dirty bit is 0. o Look for an unreferenced page (reference bit is 0) where the dirty bit is 1. o Look for a referenced page (reference bit is 1) where the dirty bit is 0. o Look for a page that is both referenced (reference bit is 1) and dirty (dirty bit is 1). o In order to make the results deterministic, always replace the lowest numbered page in a particular category.
+        - Look for an unused page (this will only happen early in your simulation).
+        - Look for an unreferenced page (reference bit is 0) where the dirty bit is 0.
+        - Look for an unreferenced page (reference bit is 0) where the dirty bit is 1.
+        - Look for a referenced page (reference bit is 1) where the dirty bit is 0.
+        - Look for a page that is both referenced (reference bit is 1) and dirty (dirty bit is 1).
+        - In order to make the results deterministic, always replace the lowest numbered page in a particular category.

 5. **Extra Replacement (`extra`)**: The team's own replacement algorithm which is used to outperform the above four in terms of number of page faults, number of dirty page writes, and number of disk accesses.